Compare Car Insurance in Canada for the Cheapest Quote

 Car insurance in the Northwest Territories is offered by private insurers.
 The Northwest Territories do not use a “no-fault” system but rely strictly on tort law to govern liability and fault in a claim.

-Accident Benefits is also a mandatory coverage in the Northwest Territories.
+Accident Benefits are also mandatory coverage in the Northwest Territories.

 The minimum liability limit for the Northwest Territories is $200,000